sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 **Karmakar, S.**, Ghosh, A.; A uniform framework for robust estimation of time-series classes, In preparation.

-**Karmakar, S.**, Chatterjee, S. , Narisetty, N. N.;  Risk bounds for isotonic quantile regression, , In preparation.
+**Karmakar, S.**, Chatterjee, S. ;  Risk bounds for isotonic quantile regression, , In preparation.

 **Karmakar, S.**;  Risk bounds for shape-restricted inference under temporal and spatial dependence , In preparation.